Brexit scenarios: the paths ahead

 Britain has the unilateral right to stop Brexit at any moment by revoking Article 50 -- the formal procedure for member states that want to leave the EU.

-Three years after Britain voted to quit the EU, stopping Brexit is seen as a political impossibility.
+But, three years after the vote to quit the EU, stopping Brexit is seen as a political impossibility.

-MPs have already rejected a second referendum in non-binding votes earlier this year.
+The only exception would be if a second referendum were held and the result were to stay in the EU -- a scenario that europhiles in Britain and the continent support.

-But, in theory, if MPs do vote in favour of a second referendum on the issue and if the result of that poll is to stay in the EU, Britain would remain.
+But the Conservatives are opposed to a second referendum and the main opposition Labour Party has stayed deliberately vague on the idea, eager not to alienate Brexit-supporting voters in its traditional heartlands.